Preparing Teachers for Collaborative Classrooms

 Information and training systems for teachers in the initial stages of their careers, as well as throughout their teaching careers, have to be considered if we are to overcome these obstacles and implement co-teaching (Pancsofar & Petroff, 2016).
 There are authors who have designed a range of resources and materials to help implement co-teaching (Friend et al., 2010; Murawski & Dieker, 2004; Villa, Thousand, & Nevin, 2010), and who have explained in-service teacher training initiatives aimed at promulgating and improving co-teaching practices in schools.

-The main topics which should never be missing from training programs are support in (a) planning for co-teaching before the sessions begin (organizing areas to coordinate work during the course; assessing the class’s needs and the appropriate support required, determining each teacher’s role, and accessing guidelines and materials which will help to advance the joint work); (b) implementing it for a period of time (collecting information on the process of working together, on how pupils learn, and on whether initial objectives are being fulfilled); and (c) the assessment of the whole co-teaching process (analyzing the data and deciding how to continue and improve both interaction between teachers and the entire structure of organized classwork).
+The main topics that should never be missing from training programs are support in (a) planning for co-teaching before the sessions begin (organizing areas to coordinate work during the course; assessing the class’s needs and the appropriate support required, determining each teacher’s role, and accessing guidelines and materials which will help to advance the joint work); (b) implementing it for a period of time (collecting information on the process of working together, on how pupils learn, and on whether initial objectives are being fulfilled); and (c) the assessment of the whole co-teaching process (analyzing the data and deciding how to continue and improve both interaction between teachers and the entire structure of organized classwork).
 Support and training should not only be for those participating in co-teaching, but also for principals and school administration bodies (Lofthouse & Thomas, 2017; Morel, 2014; Villa, Thousand, & Nevin, 2010).

 Nevin, Thousand, and Villa (2009) focus their attention on pre-service teacher training and point out that to be effective in collaborative work, future teachers need opportunities to practice.
 Student teachers learn from real experiences and this provides them with a model they can follow in their professional career, and in this sense, they highly value these co-teaching experiences in teacher education programs.
 These authors describe university practices in which two lecturers co-teach a class.
 The findings, although interesting, conclude that co-teaching at a university level requires assessment methods on quality and on the impact on students.
 They also detect a lack of a well-defined curriculum with administrative and logistic support to prepare lecturers in co-teaching.

 Different studies (Baeta & Simons, 2014; Guise et al., 2017; Van Velzen, Volman, Brekelmans, & White, 2012) insist on the need to delve deeper into university teaching models, which link theory and practice, by focusing their attention on one particular subject, field experiences.
 Traditionally, teaching practice has been characterized by student teachers observing lessons before teaching on their own.
-However, different universities, especially those in America, have been experimenting for over a decade with the in-school relationships between the student teacher (or teacher candidate) and the mentor (or cooperating teacher) in co-teaching relationships (Bacharach, Heck, & Dalhberg, 2008, 2010; Kamens & Casale-Giannola, 2004).
+However, different universities, especially those in the United States, have been experimenting for over a decade with the in-school relationships between the student teacher (or teacher candidate) and the mentor (or cooperating teacher) in co-teaching relationships (Bacharach, Heck, & Dalhberg, 2008, 2010; Kamens & Casale-Giannola, 2004).
 They offer opportunities to co-teach, which would otherwise be difficult to do in a traditional teacher training program.

 At the start of the school year, all student teachers and mentors from schools participating in field experiences receive some hours of training.
-Both are given information related to the aspects necessary to carry out co-teaching experiences satisfactorily (Baeta & Simons, 2014; Goodnough, Osmond, Dibbona, Glassman, & Stevens, 2009; Kamens, 2007).
+Both are given information related to the aspects necessary to carry out satisfactory co-teaching experiences (Baeta & Simons, 2014; Goodnough, Osmond, Dibbona, Glassman, & Stevens, 2009; Kamens, 2007).
 Different research has highlighted both the advantages and disadvantages for those involved.
 The disadvantages are due primarily to adapting and improving co-teaching relations during the phase of internship.
 Advantages include learning from each other, professional support, comprehensive feedback about teaching and classroom practice, and pre-service teacher confidence, all of which result in professional and personal growth; the learners benefit from rich and varied lessons.

-This chapter shows the need to convert the classroom into a space for collaboration and has put together guidelines from the literature on how to implement that change in practice.
+This article shows the need to convert the classroom into a space for collaboration and has put together guidelines from the literature on how to implement that change in practice.
 The teacher should facilitate peer collaboration by organizing interactions between students in such a way that the classroom becomes a community of apprentices in which students learn, not only through the pedagogical help from the teacher but also through the mutual support they give each other.
 Students both learn and teach under the supervision and guidance of the teacher.
 Cooperation is a valuable learning resource, so future research must explain more clearly how students learn from each other and how these learning strategies can be optimized.

 At the same time, we have argued that the classroom also permits collaboration between teachers.
 In co-teaching, the most direct form of collaboration, two teachers share the planning, teaching, and assessment of a group of pupils.
 Collaboration like this not only means that pupils receive attention of a higher quality, but it also fosters peer learning between teachers.
 Teachers who practice co-teaching have an opportunity to reflect on and improve their teaching style, which in turn favors professional development.
 In this sense, future research has to ascertain how teachers learn from one another when they work cooperatively, in order to understand co-teaching as a tool for professional development.

 Both forms of collaboration in the classroom can be mutually supportive (Jolliffe, 2015).
 Although it has been suggested that, when promoting peer collaboration, it is important that students see their teachers working together (Morel, 2014), teachers are equally encouraged to collaborate when they see their pupils doing it effectively and they understand cooperation as a learning mechanism (Miquel & Duran, 2017).
-Achieving collaboratively organized classrooms, where both pupils and teachers learn, means that schools can be created as institutions which learn, and thus adapt well, in a knowledgeable society.
+Achieving collaboratively organized classrooms, where both pupils and teachers learn, means that schools can be created as institutions that learn, and thus adapt well, in a knowledgeable society.